metizror/charlesgreen.github.io/_posts/2016-11-16-why-do-I-run-marathons.md

 square_related: recommend-tokyomarathon
 ---

 I got a great question and thought it was worth sharing.
-I'd also like to hear your answers.
+I'd also like to hear your thoughts.

 ## Why Do I Run Marathons?